se2p/LitterBox/README.md

 To be able to use code2vec with the programming language Scratch, Litterbox can produce a file as input for code2vecs machine learning.
-According to the description on https://github.com/tech-srl/code2vec#extending-to-other-languages, Litterbox produces a file with exactly this rules.
+According to the description on https://github.com/tech-srl/code2vec#extending-to-other-languages, Litterbox produces a file with exactly these rules.
 It's like a Scratch extractor.
 Litterbox needs a path to a single file or a folder with multiple projects and produces the output to the declared output folder.

 ```
 java -jar target/Litterbox-1.7-SNAPSHOT.jar -c2v -output <path/to/folder/for/the/output> -path <path/to/json/project/or/folder/with/projects>
 ```

-There are some differences between Scratch and "normal" programming languages like java, but the most important is, that Scratch has no methods and therefore no method names.
+There are some differences between Scratch and "normal" programming languages like Java, but the most important is, that Scratch has no methods and therefore no method names.
 Because of that, Litterbox uses sprite names like method names and creates pathcontexts from every single sprite in a project.